 Backed by Incline VC and Path VC from San Francisco

-We’ve secured pre-seed funding from Incline VC and Path VC, raising $650K+ including from friends and family.
+Prior to our Republic campaign, we’ve secured pre-seed funding from Incline VC and Path VC, raising $650K+ including from friends and family.

 A team with breadth and depth of experience